Install Floyd CLI

 tutorial

-We highly recommend using virtualenv
+We highly recommend using virtualenv for installing and using floyd-cli.

 Because it helps avoid any library version conflicts, it results in a smoother

 installation process.
-Using virtualenv
+Using virtualenv solves most users' installation

 issues.

-Step-by-step Process of Installing floyd-cli
+Step-by-step Process of Installing floyd-cli with virtualenv¶

-Here is a step-by-step walkthrough of how to install floyd-cli
+Here is a step-by-step walkthrough of how to install floyd-cli using

-.
-First let's use pip
+virtualenv.
+First let's use pip to install virtualenv:

 $ sudo pip install virtualenv

-command.
+Create a virtualenv using the virtualenv command.
 You need to pass a path

 where your environment will be located.
 This is both where all the information